yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

 * Catching up an existing stream where the target has fallen too far behind.

-In order to ensure that the WALs are still available, you need to perform the following steps within the [cdc_wal_retention_time_secs](../../reference/configuration/yb-master/#cdc-wal-retention-time-secs) gflag window.
+To ensure that the WALs are still available, you need to perform the following steps within the [cdc_wal_retention_time_secs](../../reference/configuration/yb-master/#cdc-wal-retention-time-secs) gflag window.
 If the process is going to take more time than the value defined by this flag, you should increase the value.

 Proceed as follows: